 While most of our graduates will work as teachers in post-primary schools, others will pursue further studies in education and related fields, such as guidance, pastoral care, school leadership and management.
 Others again will work in Further Education, Higher Education, government departments and other education and training settings.

-In order to obtain information on the DCU PME candidates should consult these pages and the Frequently Asked Questions (FAQ's) in advance of contacting DCU.
+In order to obtain information about the DCU PME programme, candidates should consult these pages and the Frequently Asked Questions (FAQ's) in advance of contacting DCU.